shazkhan2/Ruby_Challenges/04-Testing/day-01-intro-to-testing/04-equality-for-all/README.md

 # 'equal' checks for OBJECT IDENTITY.
 # 'be' checks for OBJECT IDENTITY.

-RSpec.RSpec.describe 'differences between eq, eql, equal, and be' do context 'my_score vs. your_score' do
+RSpec.describe 'differences between eq, eql, equal, and be' do context 'my_score vs. your_score' do
     let(:my_score) { 10.0 }
     let(:your_score) { 10 }